Updating Katz centrality by counting walks: Motivation

-In this paper, we consider the problem of approximately updating the vector of Katz centrality, its ``personalised" counterpart \cite{on_the_limiting_Benzi_Klymko}, and the induced total network communicability \cite{TC_Benzi_Klymko} after the sequential removal/failure of a set of nodes or edges from a simple network.
-Recomputing the vector of centrality scores may not be feasible, especially for extremely large networks, and approximating strategies may be devised instead.
-This is particularly relevant in real life applications, since many real-world networks change over time with nodes and/or edges being added/removed~\cite{robustness_internet_2001,robustness_of_bio_networks_2002,robustness_power_grid_2004}.
-Moreover, in the context of network design and network optimization, simulating the removal of edges is often used as a way to address issues related to the robustness of the network or the presence communication bottlenecks \cite{attack_vulnerability_Holme_2002,attack_robustness_Iyer_2013,make_it_or_break_it_2014,Updating_downdating_Arrigo_Benzi}.
-This approach usually requires recalculating the centrality metrics repeatedly from scratch, a task that can become impractical when large networks are involved; see, e.g., \cite{robustness_with_krylov_MasseiTudisco} and references therein.
+In this paper, we consider the problem of approximately updating the vector of Katz centrality { and its ``personalised" counterpart \cite{on_the_limiting_Benzi_Klymko}} after the sequential removal/failure of a set of nodes or edges from a simple network. { This is particularly relevant in real life applications.
+Indeed, in many real-world networks nodes and/or edges evolve over time~\cite{robustness_internet_2001,robustness_of_bio_networks_2002,robustness_power_grid_2004}.
+For example, an edge being removed could correspond to road closure within a road network, while a node being deleted could model a user leaving a social media platform.
+When centrality is of interest in these and similar situations, recomputing the vector of centrality scores may not always be feasible, especially for extremely large networks.
+Approximating strategies like the ones presented in this paper may be devised instead.
+Additionally, our results may also be useful in the context of network design and network optimization, where simulating the removal of edges is often used as a way to address issues related to the robustness of the network or the presence communication bottlenecks \cite{attack_vulnerability_Holme_2002,attack_robustness_Iyer_2013,make_it_or_break_it_2014,Updating_downdating_Arrigo_Benzi}. }

 Several updating strategies for centrality vectors have been devised over the years \cite{updating_pagerank_Langville_Meyer_2006,updating_betweenness_2022} and, for walk-based centralities, the problem has been extensively studied (whether directly of undirectly) from the perspective of small rank updates of matrix functions and sensitivity of their entries; see, e.g.,~\cite{sherman1950adjustment,low_rank_2018,rank_1_update_ratfun_BernsteinVanLoan,On_the_stability_PozzaTudisco,Network_sensitivity_CabreraNoscheseRaichel,Sensitivity_Schweitzer}.
 For Katz centrality in particular, a few ad-hoc strategies have been proposed.
-In \cite{updating_katz_Nathan_Bader} the authors proposed to update centralities via an iterative refinement method applied to the original Katz vector, while \cite{personalized_Katz_BaderNathan} develops a visiting algorithm to modify the overall count of walks up to a specific length.
+In \cite{updating_katz_Nathan_Bader} the authors proposed to update centralities via an iterative refinement method applied to the original Katz vector, while \cite{personalized_Katz_BaderNathan} developed a visiting algorithm to modify the overall count of walks up to a specific length.